 Press sides inward toward the wrong side of the fabric about ¼”, and and serge or zigzag stitch along the two diagonal edges.
 (This step is optional, but will help to prevent fraying in your apron tie casing).

-Fold the diagonal edges over again about 2¼”, press and pin in place.
-Stitch along the edges with a ¼” seam to create a 1″ casing for your apron tie.
+Measure 2½” from each diagonal edge, fold the edges over to meet that measurement, then press and pin in place.
+Stitch along the edges with a ¼” seam to create 1″ casings for your apron tie.
 Be sure the bottom openings of your casings line up across the width of the apron.